 Pedestrians Are Also at Risk for Hit-and-Run Accidents

 Not all hit-and-run accidents involve cars; they also can involve people.
 Motor vehicles commonly strike pedestrians, so it can be risky for people who walk near the streets and roadways.
 If a motor vehicle did not stop after hitting you, call for prompt medical help, as well as law enforcement assistance

-If you can, remember what the vehicle looked like or its license plate number.
+Remember what the vehicle looked like or its license plate number if you can.
 A police officer can run the vehicle’s plate number through the system to see if they can get a match on the car in the accident.
 Witnesses also may be able to help you with the details to give to the police officer for an official report.

-You can also meet with an attorney from our team to see what your legal options are.
+You can also meet with an attorney from our team to see your legal options.
 If you have PIP or uninsured motorist coverage, your policies may be able to help you recover your medical bills and other losses in your pedestrian accident.

 Discuss Your Hit-and-Run Accident Case With Our Legal Team

 A car accident is a frightening and frustrating experience.
 Those feelings can lead to additional stress when the other driver leaves the scene since their flight can leave you believing you have no options for recovery.
-The critical things police do in a hit-and-run accident—and especially in its aftermath—can assist you and our attorneys in identifying the at-fault driver.
+The critical things police do in a hit-and-run accident—especially in its aftermath—can assist you and our attorneys identify the at-fault driver.

 You deserve compensation for expenses related to your car accident and for the damage or loss of your vehicle.
 Call the Law Offices of Anidjar & Levine to discuss your case with a member of our team today.
 We can answer your questions, discuss your options, and provide you with a free, no-obligation case review.